Upcoming Webinar: Least Privileged AccessSign up now

 Split tunneling

-You may not necessarily want to send all your internet traffic through a VPN.
-Split tunneling lets you choose what traffic you want to pass through a VPN.
-This can help reduce bandwidth costs and increase speeds when a VPN is not needed, in addition to making the user experience better without having to continually connect and disconnect.
-Some VPNs also incorporate malware protection features to enhance security.
+This can reduce bandwidth costs and increase speeds when a VPN is not needed.
+It also makes the user experience better without having to continually connect and disconnect.

 Strong AES encryption